What are the COVID Emergency Grants?

 NSCC students may be eligible for an emergency grants if they have experienced financial hardship due to the impact of COVID-19 where the change from a physical classroom experience to an online/remote setting could be eligible to participate under federal law Section 484 of Title IV (HEA of 1965) in an emergency financial aid grant.
 The college has received funding from four programs: The Coronavirus Aid, Relief and Economic Security Act (CARES), the Governor's Emergency Education Relief Fund (GEER), Higher Education Emergency Relief Fund – Minority Service Institutions (HEERF-MSI) and the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and the American Rescue Plan Act (ARP).

-- Applicants must be students who are currently enrolled in a degree or certificate program at NSCC for the Fall 2020 semester.
-Students who were enrolled in the Spring 2020 and/or Summer 2020 semester may also apply.
-Fall grants will be disbursed after the add/drop period since we need to confirm your enrollment before releasing the funds.
+- Applicants must be students who are currently enrolled in a degree or certificate program at NSCC for the current semester.
+Grants will be disbursed after the add/drop period of each term since we need to confirm your enrollment before releasing the funds.

-- The following NSCC students are not eligible for CARES Act Emergency Funding: International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.
+- The following NSCC students are not eligible for emergency funding at this time: Undocumented students, International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program as well as non-credit courses.

 What to do next?